Did you know?

 Healthy Aging Initiative

-Using Extension's expertise, the HAI team can connect you with the resources to navigate aging and its trends.
-HAI programs are offered for adults over 50 and those who partner with them to provide care and support, including careers in aging exploration for middle and high school students and incoming college freshmen.
+Extension's Healthy Aging Initiative (HAI) connects you with the resources to navigate aging and its trends.
+Our programs are offered for adults over 50 and those who partner with them to provide care and support.
 We provide expert nutrition and physical activity training information for elders, caregivers and professionals.
-We have sponsorship options for tours and professional education.
+We have sponsorship options for tours and professional education, and we offer careers in aging exploration programs for students.